 Here is the full step by step tutorial for making a no sew window cornice valance:

 How To Transform a Vinyl Floor for $10

-I am thrilled with how it all turned out, but it is a good feeling to be done.
-I spent under $300 on everything.
+I am thrilled with how the bathroom before and after makeover turned out, I spent under $300 on everything.